calmitchell617/Springbok/readme.md

 The .zipline file folder is hidden by default, so you need to alter your computer to reveal hidden files and directories.
 **In macOS Sierra and later, this is quite easy.
 While in Finder, press “Command + Shift + . “, and hidden files and folders will be revealed.**

+Important: If you don't see the .zipline directory, I put an empty version of it in the repository.
+Copy and paste it into your home directory.

 For Windows or Linux, Google search “(your OS here) reveal hidden files” and your OS version.
 There will definitely be a tutorial to help you.

 Now find your .zipline folder, which is under your user directory.